tushar-97/tushar-97.github.io/_posts/2019-05-26-everything-gsoc.md

 bigimg: /img/gsoc.png
 tags: [gsoc, bindaas]
 ---
-[**\[UPDATE: Week 10\]**](#week-10) This year I got selected for the Google Summer of Code program.
+This year I got selected for the Google Summer of Code program.
 For the next three moths I will be working with Biomedical Informatics, Emory University, in particular on their Data Integration Middleware called **Bindaas**.
 You can read more about my proposal and the organisation [here](https://summerofcode.withgoogle.com/projects/#5940411036598272).
 {: style="text-align: justify;"}

 This blog post is to document my progress through the weeks.
 I will keep updating this post every week.
 So without further ado